 Chant artist and Kundalini yoga teacher, Charanpal Kaur, M.A., carries the presence of a lioness; evoking creativity, illuminated heart energy, and the feeling of being by a campfire when she sings.
 As a student of the sacred sound current, chanting mantra is a visceral and potent daily healing practice for Charanpal.
 With three mantra albums to date, her last two releases, Jala (2017), and Aeons (2015), made it to #3 and #4 on the iTunes music charts.
 Her first album, Simran Sadhana (2013) was produced by world-renowned cellist, Hans Christian.
 Charanpal is also a featured teacher for two international online yoga communities; Kundalini Lounge (London, UK) and Kundalini Live (Monterrey, CA).
-Practitioners around the globe practice with Charanpal via her viral Youtube classes, such as The Keep Up Spirit.
+Yogis around the globe practice with Charanpal via her viral Youtube classes, such as The Keep Up Spirit.
 Charanpal has a master’s degree in Spiritual Psychology and specializes in a form of Gestalt Therapy.
 Living in the redwoods of Santa Cruz with her husband, whom accompanies her on percussion, two cats, and four alpaca, she feels super blessed to live the life of a modern householder with access to these ancient yogic technologies.

 Charanpal's roots in music began as a young girl, singing in stage productions in Chicago, where she was born and raised.